VincentStriegel/Moodify/README.md

 First set an environment variable of deezerApiKey with the value being the API key.
 Second set an environment variable of databaseUser = moodify, databasePassword = moodify, databaseName=moodifyDb

-Then Run the BackendApplication, if the application successfully starts the backend will be available at: http://localhost:/5432/
+Then Run the BackendApplication, if the application successfully starts the database will be available at: http://localhost:/5432/